 Manitoba has the complete package.
-Film your next project with us and you can access the highest tax credit in Canada, crews with over 25 years of experience and world class co-producers and service producers.
+Film your next project with us and you can access the highest tax credit in Canada, crews with over 25 years of experience and world class co-producers and service providers.

 "Everything about my experience shooting in Manitoba exceeded expectations - from the talented and hard-working crew to the incredible support from Manitoba Film & Music.
 We made our film on time and on budget.
 I'm already planning another Manitoba production!" - Keith Samples, Producer and Director